 If you agree with Warner, it follows that the best way to respond to the rise of generative AI may be to continue or expand the use of common practices in writing pedagogy.
 As Warner notes, “The route to thinking is rooted in process and experience, rather than forms and artifacts,” and so too are best practices in writing pedagogy—for example, teaching writing as an iterative, interactive process and asking students to regularly reflect on their writing experiences.
 Process and experience are also central to recent developments in writing pedagogy such as labor-based writing assessment and other alternative approaches to grading.

-At the same time, writing instructors need to be aware of and adapt to new writing technologies–and help students do the same.
-The wide availability of generative AI tools may require us to learn and teach the rhetorical skills necessary for effective prompt creation.
-It may provoke us to teach collaboration and information literacy in new ways and to engage new ethical questions around language difference and power with our students.
-The resources collected here offer ideas for teaching about and with generative AI in the BU writing classroom.
+The resources collected here offer some ideas for teaching about and with generative AI in the BU writing classroom.
 All of these resources focus on process, experience, and critical thinking.
-Instructors will learn alongside students, and we’ll need to revisit these suggestions as the technologies continue to evolve.
+Instructors will learn alongside students, and we’ll revisit these suggestions as the technologies continue to evolve.

 Teaching Students About AI-Mediated Writing

-Teaching recommendations to help orient students to generative AI and college writing, including to the CAS Writing Program’s current guidelines for authorized uses
+Teaching recommendations to help orient students to generative AI and college writing

 Teaching Writing with Generative AI

-Ideas for using generative AI to teach language, peer review, information literacy, genre awareness, argumentation, and more
+Ideas for using generative AI to teach ideation, research, genre, and more